sul-cidr/mime-dh2025-slides/slides.md

 https://github.com/broadwell/LART

 :::
 We augmented the 3D pose data from PHALP with a customized action recognition tool built by the same team, named Lagrangian Action Recognition with Transformers.
 This software also produces a 60-element vector in the AVA "Atomic Visual Actions" embedding space to describe every detected action inferred for every pose in every frame.
-These vectors provide much more computationally meaningful descriptions of the actions than the simple labels from the taxonomy (things like "watch, stand, walk").

 ---